 “I am tomorrow, or some future day, what I establish today.
 I am today what I established yesterday or some previous day.”

-Having a lucid, insightful presence online is one the best things you can do to build trust in your capabilities.
+Having a lucid, insightful presence online is one of the best things you can do to build trust in your capabilities.
 Even people you meet first in the flesh are going to take your business card and hit up your website.
 So invest plenty of time and effort in having content you can be proud of, and the work will roll in.

 Great writers take influence – Hunter S Thompson learned to write by typing out Fitzgerald’s Great Gatsby verbatim, over and over, till he’d soaked up the F Scott groove.
-By learning the form, he was able to filter his own ideas through a gauze of Scott’s style and ultimately, Thompson invented his own genre, ‘Gonzo.’
+By learning the form, he was able to filter his ideas through a gauze of Scott’s style and ultimately, Thompson invented his genre, ‘Gonzo.’

-The best thing you can do to improve your writing is read people who write with consummate skill.
+The best thing you can do to improve your writing is to read people who write with consummate skill.
 There’s no point reading trashy ‘mental chewing gum’ type books… but if you read those that stood the test of time, you can set your autopilot to work, while the conscious mind is thoroughly entertained.
 Tricking yourself into learning while you have fun, what could be better than that?